mmonfils/neighborhood-lab-dsm/README.md

 A collection of free, open-source templates and blueprints built to help Des Moines neighbors organize autonomous block grids, track shared resources locally, and strengthen their blocks.

-These blueprints make it simple to build local self-reliance.
-This project focuses on low-tech, transparent, and common-sense tools for everyday people.
+These blueprints make it simple to build local self-reliance - completely free of money and politics.
+This project focuses on low-tech, transparent, and common-sense tools for everyday use.

 ## Our North Star
 This project guides its work by following a unique project blueprint.
 With this approach, democratic federalism serves as an anchor with a local focus.
 This common thread connects street-level mapping with two sister projects and the Social Work Sandbox umbrella: